-7 Amazing Inventions from Archimedes
+7 Remarkable Inventions from Archimedes That Shaped History

 Archimedes is one of history's great thinkers.
 He was astute in philosophy as well as in the arts, active in mathematics and physics, and was recognized as one of the greatest engineers of his time.
-His legacy lives on in the modern era through historical accountsof his countless inventions and discoveries from 2000 years ago.
+His legacy lives on in the modern era through historical accounts of his countless inventions and discoveries from 2000 years ago.

 Let's take a look at 7 inventions that Archimedes was responsible for.

-The design of this device was so useful that it has even carried over into other industries, where it has been used to move light materials like grain in and out of farming silos.
+The design of this device was so helpful that it has even carried over into other industries, where it has been used to move light materials like grain in and out of farming silos.

-The story goes that Archimedes discovered this principle after being tasked by the king to figure out whether a crown made for him was pure gold, or whether it contained other metals.
+The story goes that Archimedes discovered this principle after being tasked by the king to figure out whether a crown made for him was pure gold or whether it contained other metals.
 Archimedes realized that if he took a lump of gold weighing the same as the gold crown, the two objects should displace the same amount of water, regardless of shape.